PTF-17, PTF’s in general and Coastal River Division 21 Ops:

 CRD 21’s Boats: Some Background: The boats of Coastal River Division 21, PTF’s 17, 18 and 19 operated in Vietnam for several years.
-There are several photos elsewhere on the web of Da Nang (as well as Cam Ranh Bay) harbor and the PTF base piers during the late 1960′s – early 1970′s.
+There are several photos elsewhere on the web of Da Nang (as well as Cam Ranh Bay) harbor and the PTF base piers during the late 1960’s – early 1970’s.
 The boats pictured are clearly Trumpy’s as indicated by the distinctive rectangular slot radar antennas.
 (PTF’s 3-16 had a prominent curved radar antenna described elsewhere on this website).
 The Da Nang photos show boats that could have been any of PTF’s 17-22 but the photo’s don’t show the specific hull numbers.
 PTF’s operating in North Vietnamese waters were unmarked.
 There are also numerous photos of PTF’s being repaired and overhauled back at Subic, including one described as PTF-17 getting some damaged planking repaired.
 Again, many Trumpy’s but no obvious individual hull numbers are visible.
-The declassified record is pretty thin when it comes to combat ops of individual boats by hull number; that sort of detail apparently did not make it in the overall operations summaries.
+The declassified record is pretty thin when it comes to combat ops of individual boats by hull number; that sort of detail did not make it in the overall operations summaries.
 Hopefully more will be revealed over time, especially by the actual participants.

 During that time frame some OPLAN 34A maritime ops were being cut back due to transfer of responsibilities to the RVN forces but also as an economy of forces savings.
 The Joint Chiefs of Staff did not act upon the recommendation regarding the 17-22 boats and it appears that they continued to be deployed along with the remaining PTF’s to make up for losses.
 (Reference 7, MACV-SOG Maritime Ops Summary, 1970).
 This operations halt set the stage for the later withdrawl of all PTF’s from Vietnam.
 The 4 Osprey aluminum hulled PTF’s (23, 24, 25 and 26) were previously withdrawn from DaNang in 1968 after only 6 months of operations – their aluminum hulls suffering severe fatigue cracking.
 Those 4 were replaced by at least 4 of the Trumpy boats (Ref.
 34).
 But things heated back up in early 1971 with several successful PTF raids north of the DMZ which shot up and sank numerous North Vietnamese gunboats, steamers and supply boats.